-2011 Revision
+2014 Revision

-Final version (version 2.2)
+Final version (version 2.4)

-This Constitution was adopted by the Student Representative Council on xx xxxx 2011, adopted by the students in a referendum on xx xxxx 2011 and was approved by the University Council on xx xxxx 2011.
-The Afrikaans version of this document will take precedence in case of any interpretation disputes.
+This Constitution was adopted by the Student Representative Council on 29 July 2011 and adopted by the students in a referendum on 12 August 2011.
+The English version of this document will take precedence in case of any interpretation disputes.